CASE Europe Multi-Cultural Network

 The CASE Europe Multi-Cultural Network challenges the Diversity, Equality, and Inclusion issues in the Education Advancement sector with the aim to help diversify the sector, ensuring that talented individuals from all backgrounds are attracted and retained.

 The CASE Europe Multi-Cultural Network was created in July 2019.
-The chairs of the network are Jessica Cooper, Alumni Relations Manager, College of Social Sciences, University of Birmingham, and Kenon Man, Head of Digital, University of Swansea, both confirmed in September 2019.
+The 2019 - 2020 chairs of the network were Jessica Cooper, Alumni Relations Manager, College of Social Sciences, University of Birmingham, and Kenon Man, Head of Digital, University of Swansea.

 Aims and objectives:

 - The CASE Europe Multi-Cultural Network challenges the Diversity, Equality and Inclusion issues in the Education Advancement sector (within the student body, staffing and governance) – speaking openly and clearly about them.